nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ### 4.3.
 Testing in Shadow

-Shadow is an environment for running entire Tor network simulations, similar to Chutney, but it is meant to be both more memory efficient, as well as provide an accurate Tor network topology and latency model.
+Shadow is an environment for running entire Tor network simulations, similar to Chutney, but designed to be both more memory efficient, as well as provide an accurate Tor network topology and latency model.

 XXX: Link to Rob's docs + models